 Solar and/or UV sensors cannot be added directly to a Vue installation.
 However, there are a few ways in which data from solar/UV sensors can be incorporated into the overall data stream from a Vue:

 While solar/UV cannot be added to a Vue ISS, the Vue console can display data from solar/UV sensors.
 To achieve this the Vue ISS must be replaced by a VP2 Plus ISS (or standard VP2 ISS fitted with a solar sensor).
 A data logger fitted to the Vue console will be able to log and feed the solar/UV data just as if it were fitted to a VP2 console.

 Add a Weatherlink Live receiver unit

-The 6100 Weatherlink Live (WLL) unit is not yet available but is due for release in April/May 2019.
-This unit is capable of receiving data from up to eight different VP2-type wireless sensor transmitters and uploading them to the Davis weatherlink.com cloud platform.
+The 6100 Weatherlink Live (WLL) unit is capable of receiving data from up to eight different VP2-type wireless sensor transmitters and uploading them to the Davis weatherlink.com cloud platform.
 So any existing Vue ISS could be one of the eight transmitters while solar/UV sensors attached to a 6332 sensor transmitter could be a second one.
-Adding Weatherlink Live plus solar/UV sensors and transmitter will not be a cheap option but once the 6100 WLL has been installed then it opens up the way to considerable further expansion, if required.
+Adding Weatherlink Live plus solar/UV sensors and transmitter is not a specially cheap option but once the 6100 WLL has been installed then it opens up the way to considerable further expansion, if required.

 It’s worth underlining that the main way by which all data is expected to be viewed from Weatherlink Live is via the weatherlink.com web interface – any solar/UV readings will not appear on the Vue console screen.
 Nonetheless this is a mechanism by which solar/UV readings could be added to a Vue installation when the data is accessed via weatherlink.com.
 (NB There are other local data features due to be added to Weatherlink Live, but these haven’t been fully disclosed yet.)